The McKay conjecture with coprime group automorphisms and the Okuyama-Wajima argument: The Okuyama--Wajima argument revisited

-The statement of Theorem~\ref{thm:OW} holds more generally under the weaker assumption that $K$ and $Q$ have coprime orders, by work of Wolf~\cite[Thm.~1.5]{Wol90} (for the case where $Q$ is solvable see also \cite[Thm.
-6.10]{Isa18}).
-Consequently, the statement of Corollary~\ref{cor:OW} also holds in this more general context.

 Finally, we can generalize \cite[Thm.
-8.11]{Nav18} taking into account the action of group automorphisms.
+8.11]{Nav18} taking into account the action of coprime group automorphisms.
 This is the main result of this section.
-Recall that, when $N \nor G$ and $(|G:N|, |N|)=1$, if $\theta \in \irr N$ is $G$-invariant, then $\theta$ admits a canonical extension $\widehat \theta \in \irr G$.
+Recall that, when $N \nor G$ and the orders of $G/N$ and $N$ are coprime, every $G$-invariant $\theta \in \irr N$ admits a canonical extension $\widehat \theta \in \irr G$.
 The extension $\widehat \theta$ is canonical, in the sense that it is the only extension with the same determinantal order as $\theta$ (see \cite[Cor 6.2]{Nav18}, for instance).